lbohnsac/quay-api/README.md

 If there is no auto-prune policy set the response will be an empty array `policies`.
 E.g.`{"policies": []}`

-If there is an existing auto-prune policy the respoonse is the array `policies` containing the current set policy.
+If there is an existing auto-prune policy the response is the array `policies` containing the current set policy.
 E.g. `{"policies": [{"uuid": "cb44b3b7-bca6-42e4-8eaf-4350f09b5a63", "method": "number_of_tags", "value": 10}]}`

-### Get the uuid of the existing auto-prune policy in organization `$orga`
+### Get the uuid of the existing auto-prune policy for organization `$orga`
 ```
 curl -X GET \
      -H "Authorization: Bearer ${bearer_token}" \